skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

 - `architecture` (String) The architecture of the service.
 Valid values are: amd64 or arm64
 - `deletion_protection` (Boolean) Whether to enable deletion protection.
 Valid values are: true or false.
 Default is true
 - `endpoint_allowed_accounts` (List of String) The list of cloud accounts (aws account ids or gcp projects) that are allowed to access the service
 - `endpoint_mechanism` (String) The endpoint mechanism to use.
-Valid values are: privatelink or nlb
+Valid values are: privateconnect or nlb
 - `is_active` (Boolean) Whether the service is active
 - `maxscale_nodes` (Number) The number of MaxScale nodes
 - `maxscale_size` (String) The size of the MaxScale nodes.
 Valid values are: sky-2x4, sky-2x8 etc